AguaClara/HRS-Flow-Recycle-DEPRECATED/HRS Plate Settlers Report Three_commented.md

 ![PlateSettlersModel](https://raw.githubusercontent.com/AguaClara/HRS-Flow-Recycle/master/Labeled_Mock_2.png)

-Figure 6.Design schematic of plate settlers indicating modifiable slots and the tapered edges that prevent plates from slipping into the sedimentation tank.
+Figure 6.
+Design schematic of plate settlers indicating modifiable slots and the tapered edges that prevent plates from slipping into the sedimentation tank.

 **[2 dead links.
 You need the link to the raw file by opening the image in a new tab.]**